Remembering September 11th

 We kept driving west.
 The further we got away from the Capitol, the more life seemed to be returning to normal.
 While many Americans were glued to their television sets, watching the drama, many others were going on with their lives.

 I was exhausted.
 I wanted to sleep.
-I wanted this nightmare to end, so I could get back to life before September 11.
+I wanted this nightmare to end, so I could get back to live before September 11.

 We entered a mountain location.
 State troopers were on either side of the road.
 We entered the gate, we saw soldiers with semi-automatic weapons.
 They looked grim.